 Estes Park is located at 7,522 feet (2,293 m) above sea level.
 Altitude sickness, also called acute mountain sickness or AMS, can occur as low as 6,500 feet (2,000 m).
-While the textbooks might tell you that it is unusual for people to experience altitude sickness below 8,000 feet (2,400 meters), in my experience, it is a common ailment to visitors of Estes Park.
+While the textbooks might tell you that it is unusual for people to experience altitude sickness below 8,000 feet (2,400 meters), anyone who lives in Estes Park will tell you that it is a common occurrence here.

 What Is It?